hitokiri-mata/katacoda-courses/kubernetes-extensibility/kubebuilder/step10-watch-pods.md

-## Modify SetupWithManager Function

-Make the final modification in `example/controllers/at_controller.go`{{open}} to the existing SetupWithManager function at the bottom of the code.
-These modifications will allow the controller to watch the Pods.
+In this step, we will modify the `SetupWithManager` function.
+Make the final modification in `example/controllers/at_controller.go`{{open}} to the existing `SetupWithManager` function.
+This modification will allow the controller to watch the Pods:

 ```go
 func (r *AtReconciler) SetupWithManager(mgr ctrl.Manager) error {